Link to scroll to top of page

 Event-driven strategies typically operate within short to medium-term timeframes.
 Investors hold positions only until the event unfolds.

-For example, a merger arbitrage strategy may involve buying the target company's stock and selling once the acquisition is finalized.
+For example, a merger arbitrage strategy may involve buying the target company's stock and selling it once the acquisition is finalized.
 This shorter horizon differs from long-term strategies focused on broader trends or economic cycles.

 High Return Potential